nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/covid_dtw.md

 ![](/img/covid/indo_uk.png)

-We find that Indonesia and the UK’s COVID policies during the highest peak in COVID fatalities were largely similar.
-Although Indonesia has historically enact stronger “School Closing” and “Stay at Home” policies while the UK has imposed slightly stricter “Workplace Closing” policies.
+We find that Indonesia and the UK’s Covid policies during the highest peak of Covid fatalities were largely similar.
+Although Indonesia has historically imposed stricter “School Closing” and “Stay at Home” policies while the UK has imposed slightly stricter “Workplace Closing” policies.

 The same analysis can be repeated for countries in other clusters.